LucasDiogo96/S.O.L.I.D/README.md

 # S.O.L.I.D

-There are five principles to follow when we write code with the object oriented programming to make it more readble and maintainable if we doesn't want that our program becomes a clock bomb in our hands.
-This principles together compose the acronym SOLID that means respectively.
+There are five principles to follow when we write code with object-oriented programming to make it more readable and maintainable if we don't want that our program becomes a clock bomb in our hands.
+These principles together compose the acronym SOLID that means respectively.

  [**S**ingle responsiblity principle.](#srp)